piku235/JungiThemeBundle/Resources/doc/awd.md

 Adaptive Web Design (AWD)
 =========================

-The AWD is right for you when you need a separate themes for different devices as e.g. the first theme for desktop devices and the second theme for mobile devices.
+The AWD is right for you when you need separate themes for different devices as e.g. the first theme for desktop devices and the second theme for mobile devices.
 Thanks to the JungiThemeBundle instead of doing many things to get this properly working you just need a few simple steps.
 You can have as much separate themes as you wish e.g. the first theme designed for desktop devices, the second theme designed for mobile devices (excl. tablet devices) and the third theme designed for